zappedx/HyperTweaks/README.md

 </div>

 # About
-HyperTweaks is an ADB reliant batch script that optimizes various settings.
+HyperTweaks is an extremely simple ADB reliant batch script that optimizes various settings.

 > [!CAUTION]